muratk5n/thirdwave/en/README.md

 ---

-Haha he got a little stiff upper lip over there didn't he?
+Haha he got a little stiff upper lip there didn't he?

 "David Lawrence Sackett is widely regarded as 'the father of evidence based medicine,' which is arguably the most important movement in